Final report for GW23-245

 Educational Objective 1: Update cooperators and pear stakeholders with insect monitoring results.

-• Weekly newsletters (called Pear Entomology Weekly) were sent to pear stakeholders that contained up-to-date insect and natural enemy counts from major pear growing regions - the Wenatchee Valley and Yakima WA.
+- Weekly newsletters (called Pear Entomology Weekly) were sent to pear stakeholders from 2022-2024 that contained up-to-date insect and natural enemy counts from major pear growing regions - the Wenatchee Valley and Yakima WA.
 We have exceeded the original scope of the newsletter to include data from Hood River, OR.

 Educational Objective 2: Engage the pear industry by demonstrating IPM in the real world.

-• One field day dedicated to pear psylla IPM was held in July 2024.
-It hosted 30 pear stakeholders from various regions in WA and consisted of research updates and on-farm demonstrations of scouting and biocontrol releases.
+- Field days dedicated to pear psylla IPM were held in August 2023 and July 2024.
+They each hosted 30-50 pear stakeholders from various regions in WA and consisted of research updates and on-farm demonstrations of scouting and biocontrol releases.

-• Eight events were held that included 2 panels of growers who are trying IPM and 6 discussion groups for stakeholders to share management ideas throughout the season.
+- 10 events were held that included 2 panels of growers who were trying IPM and 8 discussion groups for stakeholders to share management ideas throughout the season.

 Educational Objective 3: Make IPM technology accessible to all pear stakeholders.

-• Weekly newsletters include data from the pear psylla phenology model that predict pest populations in the coming weeks and management guidelines.
+- Weekly newsletters included data from the pear psylla phenology model that predicted pest populations in the coming weeks and management guidelines.

-• Results of the insect monitoring project were presented at the Entomological Society of America Conference in National Harbor, MD in Nov 2023, at the Orchard Pest Management and Disease Conference in Portland, OR in Jan 2024 and at the Pacific Branch Entomological Society of America Conference in Waikoloa, HI in April 2024.
+- Results of the insect monitoring project were presented at the Entomological Society of America Conference in National Harbor, MD in Nov 2023, at the Orchard Pest Management and Disease Conference in Portland, OR in Jan 2024, at the Pacific Branch Entomological Society of America Conference in Waikoloa, HI in April 2024, and at the Orchard Pest Management and Disease Conference in Portland, OR in Jan 2025.

 Educational Objective 1: Update cooperators and pear stakeholders with insect monitoring results.